johanhelsing/bevy_smud/README.md

 Make sure you reuse the shaders, i.e. don't call `add_sdf_expr` every frame.

+You can also define shapes in .wgsl files.
+Note that in order to use the built-in shapes, you have to import [`bevy_smud::shapes`](assets/shapes.wgsl), and you must create a function named `sdf` that takes a `vec2<f32>` and returns `f32`.

 Other than that, make sure you understand how to combine shapes, use symmetries and change domains.
-For instance, the [bevy](assets/bevy.wgsl) above is built up of circles, ellipses, and a vesica for the beak.
+For instance, the [bevy](assets/bevy.wgsl) in the screenshot above is built up of circles, ellipses, and a vesica for the beak.

+Also, check out the [examples](examples).
+In particular, the [basic](examples/basic.rs) example should be a good place to start.

+The library also has *some* level of ui support.
+The [ui](examples/ui.rs) example shows how to create a "bevy" button.

 ## Word of caution